► The best PHEVS on sale in the UK

 ► Covering superminis to supercars

 If you’re not quite ready to go fully electric, a plug-in hybrid car could be your gateway drug – they’re some of the best hybrid cars on sale today.
-Our favourite plug-in hybrid electric vehicles (PHEVs), which we’ve listed here, provide a bigger chunk of electric-only travel than mild hybrids, with the reassuring back-up of a modern internal combustion engine.
-So you won’t get caught short of charge or be forced to stop for half an hour just to put some meaningful range back into the car.
+Our favourite plug-in hybrid electric vehicles (PHEVs) provide a bigger chunk of electric-only travel than more traditional self-charging hybrids, but are not limited in the same way that fully electrical vehicles can be.

 BMW X5 xDrive50e

-Mighty power with surprising poise from this premium plug-in SUV
+Best all-round PHEV SUV – mighty power with surprising poise from this premium plug-in chonk

-Pros: Superb to drive with plenty of performance
+Pros: Superb to drive with plenty of performance, lengthy real-world electric range

 Cons: Not exactly a clean, green image

-What’s more, with a claimed electric driving range of up to 67 miles and a maximum EV speed of 86mph, you’ll be zero emissions in motion a substantial amount of time – the resulting refinement enhanced by the high quality ride and luxurious interior.
-Prices start from £78,360
+What’s more, with a claimed electric driving range of up to 67 miles – we’ve managed 49 miles in the real world, and a reasonable 35mpg overall – and a maximum EV speed of 86mph, you’ll be zero emissions in motion a substantial amount of time.
+The resulting refinement is also enhanced by the high quality ride and luxurious interior.

 Range Rover P510e